villano-lab/n-elec-scattering/README.md

 ## Numbered Directories
-**0-Simulation-Inputs**:
+**0-Simulation-Inputs**: This directory contains all source term and geometry modeling inputs used to simulate neutron production and propagation through shielding materials, particularly relevant to underground labs such as SNOLAB.
+It includes two major subdirectories:

+- SNOLAB Flux: Notebooks and data for modeling decay chains, shielding configurations, and source terms using tools such as `SOURCES-4A`.
+These simulations serve as the foundation for realistic neutron flux inputs, including outputs from decay chains and transport geometries.
+- SOURCES: Contains source code, inputs, and output files for running the `SOURCES-4A` simulation package.
+It also includes configuration tapes and documentation for generating neutron spectra from radioactive decay of uranium and thorium chains within various materials.

+These tools and data together form the foundation for flux modeling and serve as input for both neutron-nucleus and neutron-electron recoil calculations downstream.

 <br /><br />**1-Neutron-Nucleus-Scattering**: This directory computes neutron-nucleus recoil energy spectra.
 This is a relatively well-understood and documented phenomenon but the inclusion of these calculations provides a strong baseline for comparison with neutron-electron scattering.

-<br /><br />**2-Neutron-Electron Scattering**: his directory contains the full computational workflow for calculating recoil energy spectra from neutron–electron magnetic scattering.
-It builds off the foundational nuclear interaction modeling from `0 - Preliminaries` and pivots to focus exclusively on electron recoils, which are the central background of concern for low-threshold detectors.
+<br /><br />**2-Neutron-Electron Scattering**: This directory contains the full computational workflow for calculating recoil energy spectra from neutron–electron magnetic scattering, including differential cross-section evaluation, symbolic and numerical modeling, and energy scale comparisons.
+It builds upon foundational tools from `1-Neutron-Nucleus-Scattering` and includes exploratory notebooks that support validation and robustness checks of the electron recoil predictions, which are central to rare-event backgrounds in low-threshold detectors.

-<br /><br />**3-Flux Modeling**:
-<br /><br />**4-Comparisons**: This directory is dedicated to putting neutron–electron magnetic scattering in context by comparing it to other backgrounds and experimental results.
-It marks the transition from the raw calculations derived in `1-Neutron-Electron Energy Spectrum` to scientific interpretation and data comparison.
-This allows us to determine the extent to which neutron–electron scattering plays a relevant role compared to known backgrounds such as neutron-nucleus scattering and internal beta decay.
+<br /><br />**3-Flux Modeling**: This directory focuses on modeling the energy distribution and transformation of neutron fluxes.
+It bridges raw source term outputs from `0-Simulation-Inputs` with physical predictions of how these neutrons interact and produce detectable signals:

+- SCDMS_flux: Contains Jupyter notebooks and reference data used to construct, transform, and validate neutron flux models.
+This includes lab-to-center-of-mass transformations, energy spectrum visualization, symbolic calculations, and mass reference tables.

+- saved_data: Stores precomputed neutron recoil spectra (`dRdEr`) in HDF5 format, which can be used for fast downstream analysis without re-running computationally expensive flux convolution calculations.

+These flux modeling tools are central to predicting and comparing event rates from different neutron sources in various experimental environments.

+<br /><br />**4-Comparisons**: This directory provides comparative analyses between neutron–electron magnetic scattering and other known backgrounds, such as neutron–nucleus scattering and beta decays.
+It contains overlay plots, rate comparisons, and trace analysis to contextualize the relative importance of each background in experimental settings.
+This marks the transition from theoretical modeling to data-driven interpretation.

-<br /><br />**5-Final Figures**: This directory contains finalized plots and figures to be used in the published paper and depict neutron flux characterization and event rate predictions and comparisons.
+<br /><br />**5-Final-Figures**: This directory contains finalized plots and figures to be used in the published paper and depict neutron flux characterization and event rate predictions and comparisons.

 ## Important Files